(Last updated on August 5, 2024.)

 Otsu symbol can be changed to ‘”‘ (double quote) if the next note is in the second or higher register. ‘”‘ (double quote) symbol can be changed to Otsu.

-Select Otsu or ‘”‘ symbol and right click to display the context menu.
+Select the Otsu or ‘”‘ symbol and right-click to display the context menu.

 Insert Symbol